VISITOR ALERT: We have detected that your browser is not Java-enabled.

-Currently the fastest is the U.S. Department of Energy "Sequoia" Supercomputer, operating at 16.32 petaflops per second.
+Currently the fastest in the world is the Summit (OLCF-4) Supercomputer, capable of 200 petaflops per second.

 such as the Josephson junctions associated with superconductors, will be necessary to achieve

 the next level of processing speeds.
-TRW researchers (now Northrop Grumman) have
+These Josephson junctions

 are incorporated into field-effect transistors which then